rbnyng/trend_alert/README.md

-# Heikin-Ashi, Hull Moving Average Concavity, and EMA Trend Alert
+# SPY SMA, VIX, and VXUS/BND Momentum Trend Alert

 This repository contains a Python script and a GitHub Actions workflow for tracking several trend indicators of a ticker.
-It calculates smoothed Heikin-Ashi candles, Hull Moving Average, 50 and 200 day exponential moving averages, and sends an email notification when conditions are met, with a state-tracking feature to ensure notifications are sent only on state changes.
+It calculates several indicators and sends an email notification when conditions are met, with a state-tracking feature to ensure notifications are sent only on state changes.

 ## Features

 - **Automated Updates**: Automated daily calculations for select trend indicators using GitHub Actions.
 - **Stateful Email Notifications**: Sends an email notification only when the state changes.
 - **Test Email Functionality**: Ability to trigger a test email to verify the setup.

+## Strategy

+### Signals

+The strategy is based on the following four signals:

+- VIX: The VIX index is less than 25.00 for the last 1 day.
+- SPY: The price of the SPY index is greater than the 200-day Simple Moving Average of SPY for the last 10 days.
+- 1-3-6-12 Momentum of VXUS: The 1-3-6-12 month momentum of the VXUS index is greater than 0.00 for the last 1 day.
+- 1-3-6-12 Momentum of BND: The 1-3-6-12 month momentum of the BND index is greater than 0.00 for the last 1 day.

+The 1-3-6-12 momentum is the average of 1 month return times 12, 3 month return times 4, 6 month return times 2, and 12 month return.
+Allocation Rules

+Based on the above signals, the strategy allocates funds as follows:

+- If All Signals Hold True: The strategy allocates funds to TQQQ.
+- If 3 Signals Hold True: The strategy allocates funds to QQQ.
+- If 2 Signals Hold True: The strategy allocates funds to QQQ.
+- If 1 Signal Holds True: The strategy allocates funds to GLD.

+Enter on the next open.
+Trade on the first trading day of each calendar month.

 ## Setup and Configuration